lknelson05/climate_perceptions/README.md

 There was significant overlap in the surveys but there were differences in fisheries, gear types, geography, and a few other things.
 Each branch has the code specific to the different areas.

 ### Data
+Data needed to perform the analyses described in each publication is available.
+Open-ended responses and other identifying data have been removed.

 ### Related publications
 This analysis informed several publications: